-We can strengthen our regret bounds for ROFUL for two important special casses of the stochastic linear bandit problem.
-Specifically, in \cref{sec:grouped-problems} and motivated by the $k$-armed contextual bandit problem, we show how our proof technique allows improving all regret bounds of \cref{sec:examples} by a factor $\sqrt{k}$.
-Then in, \cref{sec:poly-log-results} and making similar (generalized gap and margin) assumptions as in \citep{goldenshluger2013linear,bastani2020online}, we obtain poly-logarithmic regret bounds for ROFUL and hence obtaining the first such results for OFUL and TS, noting a similar concurrent result for TS by \cite{fan2020thompson}.
+We can strengthen our regret bounds for ROFUL for two important special cases of the stochastic linear bandit problem.
+Specifically, in \cref{sec:grouped-problems}, motivated by the $k$-armed contextual bandit problem, we show how our proof technique allows improving all regret bounds of \cref{sec:examples} by a factor $\sqrt{k}$.
+Then, in \cref{sec:poly-log-results}, making similar (generalized gap and margin) assumptions to those by \cite{goldenshluger2013linear} and \cite{bastani2020online}, we obtain polylogarithmic regret bounds for ROFUL and the obtain the first such results for OFUL and TS.